ETeissonniere/zmcat/README.md

 OPTIONS:
     -b, --backend <BACKEND>      Specify the host and port to forward messages in URL format [default: tcp://*:6666]
+    -c, --capture                If set to true, the proxy will spawn a new thread to capture and log all messages going through it
     -f, --frontend <FRONTEND>    Specify the host and port to receive messages in URL format [default: tcp://*:5555]
     -h, --help                   Print help information